 This position is located in an operating office (Office) within a bureau or bureau equivalent office (Bureau) within the Department of the Interior (Department).
-This position is responsible for participating on hydrologic studies of considerable scope and complexity or serving as a member of an interdisciplinary team performing complex work with wide latitude for the exercise of professional judgment.
-Performs and/or coordinates comprehensive hydrologic studies or significant components of extensive studies, that describe and interpret hydrologic conditions in order to define, analyze, forecast, or describe both natural and human-induced hydrologic changes in the area.
+This position is responsible for performing with considerable latitude for the exercise of independent judgment, moderately difficult and responsible work with independent responsibility for applying established technology in routine ways to well-defined, moderate sized physical science projects.

-MAJOR DUTIES (80-100%)
+MAJOR DUTIES (80-100%):

-Serves as a project member for complete hydrologic investigations by planning, conducting, and reporting on interpretive on limited independent studies or contributing to large, expansive studies.
-Modifies established hydrologic techniques or procedures.
+Serves as a project member contributing to larger studies or performing limited independent studies with a narrow scope.
+Applies a full range of established hydrologic techniques or procedures.
 Collects, interprets, analyzes and evaluates hydrologic data.
-Assignments involve planning, executing, and reporting on hydrologic studies that require adapted approaches to meet problems.
-The complexity of assignments may require extensive modification and adaptation of standard procedures, methods, and techniques, or development of totally new methods and techniques to address problems for which guidelines or precedents are not substantially applicable.
-Modifies approaches and standard methods to meet conditions of the study.
-Plans, performs, coordinates and directs comprehensive hydrologic studies of hydrologic systems in accordance with and applicable authorizations, policy, and regulatory requirements.
-Uses comprehensive process or computer models to conduct and simulate hydrologic analysis and inform operations.
-Develops, modifies, and utilizes relational databases and related applications to maintain hydrologic data for conducting operational support and planning analyses.
+The complexity of assignments requires application of a full range standard procedures, methods, and techniques.
+Makes minor modifications to approaches and standard methods to meet conditions of the study.
+Plans and performs hydrologic studies of moderately complex systems in accordance with applicable authorizations, policy, and regulatory requirements.
+Uses comprehensive process or computer models simulate hydrologic conditions and inform operations.

-Works on complex water issues whose solutions require a proven understanding of hydrology and one or more related disciplines such as hydraulics, geology, geochemistry, and the complexities of ground or surface water flow.
-Conducts planning, review, and evaluation of multi-basin, multi-aquifer investigations which includes predictive water quantity and quality numerical modeling and adherence to all management-based water resource policies.
-Results of some studies contribute to environmental analysis and disclosure of the proposed impacts as required by the US Environmental Protection Agency or other regulatory bodies.
-The scientist carries out a broad range of monitoring/mitigation measures to ensure that impacts are minimized.
+Works on issues whose solutions require a proven understanding of hydrologic complexities of ground or surface water flow.
+Conducts evaluations of single-basin or moderately complex multi-basin environments investigating quantity and/or quality in adherence with all management-based water resource policies.
+Results may contribute to larger projects involving environmental analysis and disclosure of the proposed impacts as required by the US Environmental Protection Agency or other regulatory bodies.
+The scientist carries out a range of monitoring/mitigation measures designed to minimize adverse impacts.

 Provides current information on resource management and technical requirements.
-May be called on to provide technical data and professional advice.
-Works with State, local and/or tribal land managers to ensure water resources management practices are consistent with Clean Water Act, Safe Drinking Water Act, Federal Land Management Policy Act, and the National Environmental Policy Act, state laws, and various regional, State, Federal, and local policies and procedural guidance and with Interior Board of Land Appeal decisions.
-Works with a team or independently to implement landscape-level projects to restore watersheds, improve water quality, protect federal water rights, and protect Wild & Scenic Rivers.
-When Federal water rights are threatened, the scientist assists in filing protests or taking other administrative or legal actions to protect the rights.
-May assist the office of the Solicitor or other officials with questions regarding compliance and/or water rights issues.
+Works with State, local and/or tribal land managers to advise on water resources management practices consistent with Clean Water Act, Safe Drinking Water Act, Federal Land Management Policy Act, and the National Environmental Policy Act, state laws, and various regional, State, Federal, and local policies and procedural guidance and with Interior Board of Land Appeal decisions.
+Collects and interprets data for land and/or facilities managers.
+Contributes to team efforts to implement landscape-level projects to restore watersheds, improve water quality, protect federal water rights, and protect Wild & Scenic Rivers.

-Contributes to investigative project proposals and develops work plans and protocols which include consideration of previous experimental and theoretical analyses, evaluation of all available data from various sources, and the development and adaptation of procedures and methods of investigation.
-Independently conducts interpretive studies or contributes to large scale hydrologic projects.
+Contributes to investigative project proposals, work plans and protocols which includes evaluation of data from various sources and may include extensive literature review.
+Contributes to interpretive studies and large-scale hydrologic projects.
 Performs analyses and evaluations and formulates scientific findings.
-Discusses agreements, study methods, approach, techniques, and desired results with management and representatives of cooperative agencies to implement hydrologic studies.
-Reconciles differences in approach or scope of study objectives in order to develop a comprehensive and scientifically sound report that can be used for water resource management or water rights decision-making.
-Provides technical advice and information on water resource problems of mutual concern.
+Discusses agreements, study methods, approach, techniques, and desired results with senior scientists.
+Reconciles differences in approach or scope of study objectives in order findings provide a sound foundation for resource management decisions.
+Provides technical advice and information on water resource problems.

 Plans and performs a wide range of data collection assignments.
 Conduct of these investigations requires application of experienced professional judgment as well as advanced analytical methods.
-Results of such investigations serve as references for water managers and often are the basis for water-resources decisions having significant impact on life, property, regional economics, and the environment.
+Results of such investigations may serve as references for water managers and cooperating agencies.